EU condemns "coup" as Myanmar's military seizes power and detains Aung San Suu Kyi, other leaders

 New U.S. Secretary of State Anthony Blinken issued a statement expressing "grave concern and alarm" over the reported detentions.

 "We call on Burmese military leaders to release all government officials and civil society leaders and respect the will of the people of Burma as expressed in democratic elections," he wrote, using Myanmar's former name.
-"The United States stands with the people of Burma in their aspirations for democracy, freedom, peace, and development."
+"The United States stands with the people of Burma in their aspirations for democracy, freedom, peace, and development.
+The military must reverse these actions immediately."

-"The United States is alarmed by reports that the Burmese military has taken steps to undermine the country's democratic transition, including the arrest of State Counselor Aung San Suu Kyi and other civilian officials in Burma," White House spokesperson Jen Psaki said in a statement.

 In Brussels, the President of the European Union's European Council, Charles Michel, issued a statement strongly condemning "the coup in Myanmar," and calling on the military to "release all who have been unlawfully detained in raids across the country."